 What are the wicked problems of social capital?

 There are numerous problems and challenges associated with the investigation and application of social capital but not all are necessarily wicked problems.
 After a great deal of reflection over a long period of time I have identified nine issues that I think could currently be framed as wicked problems.
 These problems are highly interrelated and there is some overlap between them.
 Within and related to these problems there may be other problems that could be framed as wicked problems but seem to fit well under the problems identified.
 This situation may change as further conceptual and empirical work on social capital may help to resolve some of these problems.
-It must also be noted that there are numerous theoretical perspectives to social capital, so these problems identified below may only be wicked problems from some perspectives.
+It must also be noted that there are numerous theoretical perspectives to social capital, so these problems identified below may only be relevant to some perspectives.

 In many ways there are not nine wicked problems of social capital theory, but simply one problem: the conceptualisation of social capital, with nine interrelated components.